How Social Media Affects Body Image For People Of All Ages

 There are plenty of articles about the terrible ways social media affects body image for people of all ages.
 And for good reason.
-It’s true.
+They’re true.

-You probably already know this, firsthand.
-Especially if you identify as female.
-And because, the United States, like most Western countries, is steeped in Diet Culture.
+You probably already know this, even firsthand— especially if you identify as female.
+And Diet Culture of the United States and other Western countries just adds to the problem.